 Zip past other pool-goers as you glide over the park and drop into the pool below.
 Last but not least, the Edina Aquatic Center has a play area for the little ones called Lil’ Lagoon.

 Strictly dedicated to children eight years or younger, this recently added zero-depth water park is for the children to safely play in with no worries.

 12. Nine Mile Creek Regional Trail

-There are a number of boardwalks and bridges along the path since much of the trail is along Nine Mile Creek, and adjoining main roads.
-Two bridges were built over highway MN-100 and MN-62 making the trail accessible throughout multiple cities.
+There are a number of boardwalks and bridges along the path since much of the trail is along Nine Mile Creek and adjoining main roads.
+Two bridges were built over highways MN-100 and MN-62 making the trail accessible throughout multiple cities.